PKumar-2002/Movie-Recommendation-System-Version-1.0-/README.md

 - **Background Customization**: Includes a customizable background image for enhanced aesthetics.
 - **Recommendation Logic**: Integrates with external services and APIs for fetching movie recommendations.
 - **Cross-Platform Compatibility**: Designed to work on multiple platforms including Windows, macOS, and Linux.
+- **Borderless Design**: The app's design is borderless, allowing for a seamless and immersive user experience.
+- **Minimalist Aesthetic**: It embraces a minimalist approach, focusing on the essential elements and reducing visual clutter.
+- **Transparent and Translucent Buttons**: The buttons are designed with transparency and translucency to blend smoothly with the background, enhancing the overall aesthetic appeal.
+- **Appealing Aesthetic Appeal**: The user interface is crafted with a focus on visual appeal, making it pleasing to the eye while maintaining functionality.

 ## Dependencies:
 - Kivy